-(1) An inspector executing a warrant in terms of section 110 may overcome any resistance to entry or inspection by using the force that is reasonably required, including breaking a lock, door or window of the land or premises to be entered.

-- (2) Before using force, the person executing the warrant shall audibly demand admission and shall announce his or her purpose, unless he or she reasonably believes that doing so may induce someone to destroy, dispose of, or tamper with any object or document that is the object of the inspection. - (3) Subject to any other law or in the case of an emergency, force may not be used to effect an entry or conduct an inspection in terms of section 108.
+- (1) An inspector executing a warrant in terms of section 110 may overcome any resistance to entry or inspection by using the force that is reasonably required, including breaking a lock, door or window of the land or premises to be entered. - [subsection (1) substituted by section 16 of Act 9 of 2003] - (2) Before using force, the person executing the warrant shall audibly demand admission and shall announce his or her purpose, unless he or she reasonably believes that doing so may induce someone to destroy, dispose of, or tamper with any object or document that is the object of the inspection. - (3) Subject to any other law or in the case of an emergency, force may not be used to effect an entry or conduct an inspection in terms of section 108.